rbarboni/rbarboni.github.io/projects.markdown

 ### Research internship report

+- In 2022, I performed a research internship at ETH Zürich under supervision of [Pr.
+A. Bandeira](https://people.math.ethz.ch/~abandeira/).
+I studied statistical properties of random "Kikuchi" matrices (details to come).
 * ["Convergence and Geometric properties of Gradient Descent in the training of Deep Residual Networks"](/Internship_Report.pdf)
   This work was carried out as a part of my Master's research internship, under supervision of G.Peyré and F-X.Vialard.
 We studied mathematical properties of the optimization methods in the training of deep Neural Networks.